conleym/mac-setup/README.md

 2. Run `init.sh`, which does the following:
     1. Accepts the Xcode license (may prompt for admin password)
     2. ansible (`pip3 install --user ansible`)
+3. Sign into the app store app (`mas` cannot install apps unless you do so).

 ## How do?